craftcms/docs/docs/4.x/extend/project-config.md

 ### Express Changes

+The first step involves taking input and telling the system what changes ought to be made.

 - A controller populates a model with request data;
 - The model is passed to a service;
 - The service [writes the model’s config data](#step-3-push-config-changes) to project config;